Kurdish informant provided key intel in operation that killed ISIS leader Abu Bakr al-Baghdadi

 "Thanks to everybody who participate in this great mission," he said on Twitter, tagging Trump in the post.

-Trump said Baghdadi killed himself and three of his children, detonating a suicide vest as U.S. forces closed in on the compound in northwestern Syria.
+Trump said al-Baghdadi killed himself and three of his children, detonating a suicide vest as U.S. forces closed in on the compound in northwestern Syria.

 He also acknowledged other nations he claimed played a part in the operation, including Russia, Turkey, Syria and Iraq.